 India

 KKR’s report suggests that India will also be a major investment destination in Asia.
-In just the last four years, India’s public investment disbursements have increased by 200% and exports have increased significantly.
+In just the last four years, public investment disbursements in India have increased by 200% and exports have increased significantly.

-Infrastructure investments in India have helped boost productivity, while supporting lower inflation and economic growth.
-Moreover, in emerging markets, opportunities for the private sector to benefit from rising GDP per capita growth trends are often more accessible than in capital markets.
+Infrastructure investments in India have helped boost productivity, while also supporting reduced inflation and economic growth.
+Furthermore, in emerging markets, opportunities for the private sector to benefit from rising GDP per capita are often more readily accessible than for capital markets.

 China

-China’s economy is changing amid a shrinking real estate sector and what appears to be “bottoming out” economic growth, KKR said in a report.
-However, KKR maintained its forecast for China’s GDP growth in 2024 at 4.5% and inflation at 1.9%.
-KKR said in July it had invested about $6 billion in China.
+According to a KKR report, China's economy is undergoing changes amid a shrinking real estate sector and economic growth appearing to be "bottoming out."
+However, KKR maintains its forecast for China's GDP growth in 2024 at 4.5% and inflation at 1.9%.
+In July, KKR announced it had invested approximately $6 billion in China.

-A transition is underway in China, where the country’s digital economy and decarbonization efforts may only account for 20% of GDP today, but are growing at nearly 40% a year, McVey said.
-Furthermore, future investment opportunities and trends such as those in automation will take time to materialize.
+McVey stated that a transformation is underway in China, where the country's digital economy and decarbonization efforts may only account for 20% of GDP currently, but are growing at nearly 40% annually.
+Furthermore, future investment opportunities and trends, such as those in the automation sector, will also take time to materialize.

 Source link